 Adults CPD Module - Deprivation of Liberty Safeguards: Skills and Assessment

-To log your interest for this CPD module please click on “request a place".
+To log your interest for this CPD module please click on “request a place" by the 31stJanuary 2019.

 This 20 credit module enables practitioners to acquire the knowledge, skills and competence to be appointed as Best Interest Assessors, under the Mental Capacity Act 2005, Deprivation of Liberty Safeguards.
 You will learn to apply the relevant law and codes of practice to best interest assessments as well as how to complete the necessary documentation and follow statutory procedures.
 The module also explores issues of disadvantage and oppression in the context of Deprivation of Liberty.